 - Office of Health Information Technology

 - P/DCL List

 - User Guides

-NPPES began accepting applications and issuing NPIs, on May 23, 2005.
+NPPES began accepting applications and issuing NPIs on May 23, 2005.
 All health care providers (e.g., physicians, suppliers, hospitals, etc.) are encouraged to obtain their NPI as quickly as possible.
 A hard copy application may be requested by contacting the NPPES contractor at 1-800-465-3203 (NPI toll-free).
-Applications can be submitted online at the NPPES Web site or by mail to:
+Applications can be submitted online on the National Provider Identifier page of the NPPES website or by mail to:

 P.O.
 Box 6059

 When applying for an NPI, CMS urges providers to include their legacy identifiers for all payers (e.g., health insurance plans, State Medicaid agencies, Medicare).
 If reporting a Medicaid number, include the associated state name.
 This information is critical for payers in the development of crosswalks to aid in the transition to the NPI.

 Covered health care providers must obtain an NPI by May 23, 2007.
 For additional questions regarding NPI, contact the Telephone Service Center (TSC) at 1-800-541-5555.